seanwhs/Tutorials/NextJS/NextJS16-Blog/Part8-Comments.md

-This is the final setup for your comments system, integrating Clerk’s user context with Sanity’s write client to enable authenticated, server-side content submission.

----

 ## Blog Tutorial — Part 8: Comments System

 In this part, we implement a robust comments system where signed-in users can post content.
 These are stored as documents in Sanity and linked to the Clerk user profile.